Any screenshots and details of functionality may no longer be relevant. Below are some related posts that are more current:

 FBX: More to Come

 As I mentioned above, I’ve started testing out FBX.
-In the coming days I’ll be providing more details on yet another service (AdRoll) I am trying.
+In the coming days I’ll be providing more details on yet another service I am trying.
 Soon after, I’ll begin sharing my results.

 Stay tuned!